francomoreno785-boop/projectmml/README.md

 K-Means and hierarchical clustering remain strong alternatives, particularly when full data coverage or simpler interpretability is preferred.

-### Limitations and future work

-The primary limitation of this work is the absence of ground-truth labels, which restricts evaluation to internal metrics.
-Future work could include:

-* Exploring alternative CNN architectures for feature extraction.
-* Applying non-linear dimensionality reduction techniques.
-* Validating clusters through downstream tasks or domain-specific analysis.
-* Investigating hybrid or ensemble clustering approaches.

 ## Reproducibility

 All experiments are fully reproducible using the provided `main.ipynb` notebook.